Shail-Pradhan/Final_AI/README.md

 Follow this quick guide to deploy both the **backend** and **frontend** of the app using [Render](https://render.com).

+**What is Render?**

+[Render](https://render.com) is a cloud platform that lets you host full-stack web apps for free.
+It supports automatic deployments from GitHub, making it super easy for beginners to launch web apps without managing servers.
 ---

 ### 🛠 1.
 Backend (API Server)